sappelhoff/pyprep/README.md

 pip install -r requirements.txt #install all dependencies pip install -e . #install pyprep
 ```

+# Contributions

+... contributions are welcome.
+You should have read the references below.
+After
+that, feel free to submit pull requests.
+Be sure to always include tests for
+all new code that you introduce (whenever possible).

 # Reference
 Bigdely-Shamlo, N., Mullen, T., Kothe, C., Su, K.-M., & Robbins, K. A. (2015).
 The PREP pipeline: standardized preprocessing for large-scale EEG analysis.
 Frontiers in Neuroinformatics, 9, 16. doi: [10.3389/fninf.2015.00016](https://doi.org/10.3389/fninf.2015.00016)